How I overcame depersonalisation

 Tarmo is someone, who with my advice was able to recover fully from Depersonalisation and Derealisation.
 After his recovery, Tarmo wished to share his story in the hope that it would help others.

-I was scared to realise that I had come to a point in my life where music was actually the only thing that prevented me from sinking.
-I was in a relationship with a wonderful girl and all I could feel was confusion and anxiety.
-I had great friends whom I felt I couldn’t get a real contact with.
-My parents felt really distant to me and I felt that I couldn’t be myself with them.
+I was scared to realise that I had come to a point in my life where music was the only thing that prevented me from sinking.
+I was in a relationship with a beautiful girl, and all I could feel was confusion and anxiety.
+I had great friends whom I thought I could no longer connect with.
+My parents felt really distant to me, and I felt that I couldn’t be myself with them.
 Everywhere I went I felt I was wearing a mask.
-I didn’t want to fake anything but I couldn’t do anything about it.
+I didn’t want to fake anything, but I couldn’t do anything about it.

 It felt impossible to explain how I was feeling to anyone.
-My girlfriend was the first one I spoke to and all I could say was that I felt “kind of foggy”.
-I kept living on wishing it would go away but at the same time, I observed myself constantly.
+My girlfriend was the first one I spoke to, and all I could say was that I felt “kind of foggy”.
+I kept living on wishing it would go away, but at the same time, I observed myself constantly.
 I had a constant “is it still there?” question in my mind; “it” referring to the unknown monster or the shadow that was preventing me from living a happy life.
-I came to the conclusion that it had to be my relationship that was poisoning my mind so I ended it, or actually my girlfriend ended it for me because I didn’t have the courage to say the words myself.
+I concluded that it had to be my relationship that was poisoning my mind, so I ended it, or actually, my girlfriend ended it for me because I didn’t dare to say the words myself.

-I finally made the effort to get some help and I started going to talk-therapy once a week.
-I learned there how important it actually was for me to open myself up.
-This was a totally new skill for me and I started a long journey inside myself.
-Therapy was helping but the confusion about the feelings of unreality remained.
-I tried to explain how I felt to my therapist but no matter how professional she was in helping me open other knots, she couldn’t really give me any explanation as to why I felt so weird.
+I finally made an effort to get some help, and I started going to talk-therapy once a week.
+I learned there how important it was for me to open myself up.
+This was a totally new skill for me, and I started a long journey inside myself.
+Therapy was helping, but the confusion about the feelings of unreality remained.
+I tried to explain how I felt to my therapist but no matter how professional she was in helping me open other knots, she couldn’t give me any explanation as to why I felt so weird.

 So I continued worrying and observing – and waiting for the day that I’d get rid of this awful feeling.
-It was in my mind all day and sometimes I felt that I was going to lose my mind any minute.
-I was living in constant fear and I started believing that this was going to be me for the rest of my life.
+It was in my mind all day, and sometimes I felt that I was going to lose my mind at any minute.
+I was living in constant fear, and I started believing that this was going to be me for the rest of my life.

-Every now and then I sought some help from the internet, but most anxiety/depression forums were so uninspiring and depressing that I avoided getting too much into them.
-However, one day I started googling answers for the feelings of unreality and I found my way to Paul’s site.
+Now and then I sought some help from the internet, but most anxiety/depression forums were so uninspiring and depressing that I avoided getting too much into them.
+However, one day I started googling answers for the feelings of unreality, and I found my way to Paul’s site.
 For me, this was a remarkable moment.
-For the first time, someone explained to me what my feelings of unreality were about and I even got a name to the cage of my mind: ‘Depersonalisation’.
+For the first time, someone explained to me what my feelings of unreality were about, and I even got a name to the cage of my mind: ‘Depersonalisation’.

-And what was even more amazing was that Paul actually noted it was OK to feel this way; that it was just the body’s natural response to a constant stress.
+And what was even more amazing was that Paul actually explained it was OK to feel this way; that it was just the body’s natural response to constant stress.
 It all made sense to me and I could do nothing but read the words again and again.
-At this point, my mind was already so distracted and depressed that concentrating on reading any kind of text was extremely difficult so it took a while until I was able to fully adopt Paul’s ideas.
-This new knowledge gave my heart a lot of peace, although it seemed that I constantly forgot everything I had learned so I had to re-read Paul’s words over and over again.
+At this point, my mind was already so distracted and depressed that concentrating on reading any kind of text was extremely difficult so it took a while until I was able to adopt Paul’s ideas fully.
+This new knowledge gave my heart a lot of peace, although it seemed that I always forgot everything I had learned so I had to re-read Paul’s words over and over again.

-Time went on and I felt I was progressing but I felt that my depression was already so deep that this information alone couldn’t get me back on my feet.
-So I decided to give a chance to one more anti-depression pill (I had tried a few and they had done nothing for me) and this time I found a suitable one.
-I want to emphasize that I’m not pro-medicine in any way, but in my case, this one particular medicine helped me to get to the level where I was able to start working with myself.
+Time went on, and I felt I was progressing, but I felt that my depression was already so deep that this information alone couldn’t get me back on my feet.
+So I decided to give a chance to one more anti-depression pill (I had tried a few, and they had done nothing for me) and this time I found a suitable one.
+I want to emphasise that I’m not pro-medicine in any way, but in my case, this one particular medicine helped me to get to the level where I was able to start working with myself.

-I ate the pills for a year and then I realized that if I really wanted to get to the root of problems I had to get rid of them because the medication was preventing me from getting in touch with my real feelings but at the same time it was soothing the way.
-I lowered the dose gradually and got “clean” and this was when the real healing started for me.
-I also found a great new therapist who I felt really connected to and talk therapy has been vital to me.
-At the same time, I kept Paul’s advice with me all the time and eventually, it became automatic.
+I ate the pills for a year and then I realised that if I wanted to get to the root of problems I had to get rid of them because the medication was preventing me from getting in touch with my real feelings but at the same time it was soothing the way.
+I lowered the dose gradually and got “clean”, and this was when the real healing started for me.
+I also found a great new therapist who I felt connected to and talk therapy has been vital to me.
+At the same time, I kept Paul’s advice with me all the time, and eventually, it became automatic.